-ACMS Tops the Patriot's Pen Essay Contest, Again!
-The Patriot's Pen Essay Contest is open to 6th, 7th, and 8th grade students in public, private, or parochial schools in the U.S. The 2008-2009 theme was "Why America's Veterans Should Be Honored."
+The Patriot's Pen Essay Contest; Again:

+The Patriot's Pen Essay Contest is open to \$11, 711, and 8th grade students in public, private, or perochial schools in the U.S. The 2008-2009 theme was "Why Amelia Should Be Honored."
 After having two students win at the local and regional level in 2007-2008, for a second year two ACMS students have won at the local VFW level.
-These two students will move on to VFW District (regional) level where the one first-place winner will advance to the VFW Department (state) level.
-8th graders, Ms. Laken Parsons earned 1st place, receiving \$250 and Ms. Caitlin Kidd earned 2nd place, receiving \$125.
-Mr. Paul Edwards and Mr. Larry Sexton from our local VFW presented the students with their awards at Allen Central Middle on December 11, 2008.
-The school coordinator for the contest was Ms. Angela Coleman-Mullins, 8th grade teacher.
+These two ACMS students have won at the local VFW level.
+These two students will move on to VFW District (regional) level where the one. first-place winner will advance to the VFW Department (state) level.
+8th graders, Ms. Laken Parsons 2nd place, receiving \$125.
+Mr. Paul Endem Midde Sand 2nd place, receiving \$125.
+Mr. Paul Endem With their awards at Allen Central Middle on December 11, 2008.
+The awards at Allen Central Middle on December 11, 2008.
+The sachool coordinator for the contest was Ms. Angela Coleman Mullins, 8th grade teacher.

-ACMS County Cover Winner An ACMS 8th grader's artwork was selected as the cover for the 2008-2009 Christmas Through the Eyes of a Child county book.
+ACMS County Cover Winner

+An ACMS 8th grader's artwork was selected as the cover for the 2008-2009 Christmas Through the Eyes of a Child country book.
 Jessica's art was a beautifully designed Gingerbread House.
 Ms. Jessica Martin is the 14 year old daughter of Rita and Greg Martin of Goose Creek.
-The school Christmas Through the Eyes of a Child coordinator is Ms. Angela Coleman-Mullins, 8th grade teacher.
+The Martin of Goose Creek.
+The Action of Child Coordinator is Ms. Angela Coleman-Mullins, 8th grade teacher.

-ACMS County Winners The Floyd County Community Council on Domestic Violence and the Appalachian Research and Defense Fund of Kentucky, Inc. sponsored a Domestic Violence Essay Contest during October, which is Domestic Violence Awareness Month.
+ACMS County Winners

+The Floyd County Community Council on Domestic Violence and the Appalachian Research and Defense Fund of Kentucky, Inc. sponsored à Domestic Violence Essay Contest during October, which is Domestic Violence Awareness Month.
 ACMS captured 1st and 2nd place in the grades 6-8 division.
-8th grader Ms. Laken Parsons was the county winner, receiving a \$50 Walmart gift card, and Ms. Caitlin Kidd was the county runner-up.
+8th grader Ms. Laken Persons was the county winner, receiving a \$50 Walmart gift card, and Ms. Caitlin Kidd was the county runner-up.

-Floyd County Conservation Essay Winner Article The Kentucky Association of Conservation Districts and Kentucky Farm Bureau, decided there was no more appropriate time to "go green" than for the 2008 edition - Working Trees: Kentucky's Renewable Future, this year's theme for the Jim Claypool Conservation Art and Essay contest.
+Floyd County Conservation Essay Winner Article

+The Kentucky Association of Conservation Districts and Kentucky Farm Bureau, decided there was no more appropriate time to "go green" than for the 2008 edition - Working Trees: Kentucky's Renewable Future, this year's theme for the Jim Claypool Conservation Art and Essay contest.
 ACMS - once again - is home to the county's middle school level Conservation winner, 8th grader Ms. Laken Parsons.
 8th grader Kennedy Stumbo was 2nd place ACMS winner.
-Ms. Victoria Carroll, 7th grader, was 3rd place ACMS winner.
-The school coordinator for the contest was Ms. Angela Coleman-Mullins, 8th grade teacher.
+The school coordinator rader, was 3rd place ACMS winner.
+The school coordinator the contest was Ms. Angela Coleman-Mullins, 8th grade teacher.

-ACMS Top Twelve Christmas Through the Eyes of a Child 2008-2009 ACMS school winners are Elizabeth Campbell, Chelsie Conley, Ashley Crager, Shawn Glime, Thomas Hall, Austin Hoover, Brittany Hughes, Destiny Niece, Kaitlyn Ousley, Jamie Perry, Molly Thornsberry, and Bobbie Vanderpool.
-ACMS Christmas Through the Eyes of a Child coordinator is Ms. Angela Coleman-Mullins, 8th grade
+2008-2009 ACMS school winners are Elizabeth Campbell, Chelsie Conley, Ashley Crager, Shawn Glime, Thomas Hall, Austin Hoover, Brittany Hughes, Destiny Niece, Keitlyn Ousley, Jamie Perry, Molly Thornsberry, and Bobbie Vanderpool.
+ACMS Christmas Through the Eyes of a Child coordinator is Ms. Angela Coleman-Mullins, 8th grade teacher.

-ACMS 8th grade Community Service 8th graders at Allen Central Middle School are actively involved each month in community service.
+ACMS 8th grade Community Service

+8th graders at Allen Central Middle School are actively involved each month in community service.
 8th grade teachers stress giving back, the importance of community service.
 Two very important community service projects were conducted during November and December.
-During November and December, 8th graders conducted a school-wide canned food drive for a local food pantry.
-In December, 8th graders conducted a school-wide toy/book drive for a local organization.
-Students also designed and decorated Holiday cards for local nursing home residents.
-The sponsors of these monthly community service projects include Mrs. Lynn Handshoe, Ms. Angela Coleman-Mullins, Mr. Jeremy Hall,
+During November and December, 8th graders conducted a school-wide canned food drive for a local frond party.
+In December, 8th graders dood drive for a local arganization.
+Students also designed by the food of the food of the service projects include Mrs. Lynn Handshoe, Ms. Angels Coleman-Mullins, Mr. Jeremy Hall, and Mr. Greg Nichols.